1. Output information

 3. Important points

-For this methodology, we deem a property "affordable" if a household would spend the equivalent of 30% or less of their income on rent.
+• We deem an area "affordable" if a private-renting household would spend the equivalent of 30% or less of their gross income on rent (for new or existing tenancies) - referred to here as the affordability ratio.

-In this methodology, we produce estimates of the percentage of gross household income spent on rent, by private renters at country level in England and Wales, at a regional level in England, and local authority level in England and Wales.
+Using this methodology, we produce estimates of the percentage of gross household income spent on rent by private renters, at country level in England, Wales and Northern Ireland, at a regional level in England, and local authority level in England and Wales.

 Private rent prices are, since the 2023 release, republished from our Private rent and house prices UK series, which contains the Price Index of Private Rents (PIPR).
 This product is the successor to all of our previous sources (our Private rental market summary statistics (PRMS) bulletin, and data supplied by Rent Officers Wales and the Northern Ireland Housing Executive).
-Improvements are explained and quantified in our Redevelopment of private rental prices statistics, impact analysis, UK article, and the differences are analysed in Section 8 of the bulletin accompanying this release.
+Improvements are explained and quantified in our Redevelopment of private rental prices statistics, impact analysis, UK article, and the differences are analysed in Section 8: Data sources and quality of our Private rental affordability: 2023 bulletin.

 Before the 2023 release, lower quartile, median and upper quartile rent prices were available.
 This allowed a range of different households to be represented in the data, and previous bulletins showed that these revealed important differences in affordability for low-income households.